Introduction

 - Keeping a datalog of all the user’s actions, their geolocation, IP addresses, and device info;

-- Monitoring of transactions and blocking the suspicious ones;
+- Monitoring of transactions and blocking suspicious ones;

 - Doing regular backups;